Vasari Corridor: Self-portrait collection

-Incidents
+Damage and restoration

+The Vasari Corridor has suffered significant damage on several occasions since its construction.
+During the Second World War, the corridor was damaged in the 1943 bombing of Florence.
+It was subsequently further affected by the catastrophic 1966 flood of the Arno, which required extensive restoration.
+In 1974, the restored Corridoio Vasariano officially opened to the public, allowing visitors to view the self-portrait collection and other paintings for the first time.

-The area closest to the Uffizi entrance was heavily damaged by a bombing commissioned by the Sicilian Mafia on the night of 27 May 1993.
-When a car bomb was detonated next to the Torre dei Pulci, between via Lambertesca and via de' Georgofili, this section of the Uffizi Gallery was among the buildings damaged, and several artworks in the corridor were destroyed.
-These paintings, some irreparably damaged, have been pieced back together and returned to their original positions to serve as a reminder of the event.
+The area closest to the Uffizi entrance was heavily damaged by the Via dei Georgofili bombing commissioned by the Sicilian Mafia on the night of 27 May 1993.
+A car bomb was detonated next to the Torre dei Pulci, between Via Lambertesca and Via dei Georgofili, as a result of which five people died.
+This section of the Uffizi Gallery was among the buildings damaged, and several artworks were irreparably damaged; these have been pieced back together and returned to their original positions to serve as a reminder of the event.
+After a five-year renovation costing approximately $15 million, the Uffizi and the Corridor reopened in 1998, with 100 additional works placed on display.

+In 2016 the corridor was closed for safety reasons, and was not re-opened to the public until December 2024.

 In August 2023, graffiti was found spray-painted on seven pilasters of the corridor.
-Authorities accused two German tourists of being responsible, while the Italian Ministry of Culture said repairs would cost 10,000 euros ($10,811).
+Authorities accused two German tourists of being responsible, and the Italian Ministry of Culture said repairs would cost 10,000 euros ($10,811).

+Visiting the Corridor

+The Vasari Corridor can be visited from Tuesday to Sunday with an additional charge on top of a Uffizi Gallery ticket.
+Once visitors have started to walk the Corridor, they cannot return to the Gallery.
+On days on which entrance to the Uffizi Gallery is free—generally the first Sunday of each month—entrance to the Corridor is also free, but must be pre-booked.